 Several federal laws in the United States are focused on the plight of unresolved missing persons and unidentified remains.
 Each law, the result of families of missing persons who searched every dark corner for their missing child and tirelessly worked to ensure changes would be enacted to avoid the pitfalls they experienced in search of their missing or murdered child.
+The history of missing person law is always changing and evolving.
 Each law represents a victim, who in their name, would ensure another child would have a better chance.

 As of May 31,2018, there were 87,608 active missing person cases in the Federal Bureau of Investigation’s National Crime Information Center (NCIC).
 An additional 8,709 unidentified persons are listed as active cases in NCIC.